slbrtg/GitBoy/README.md

 ## Getting Started

-Sign up for a Github client id and secret in your user settings page.
-In the settings also request a token.
-Clone the project.
+Have a recent version of Android Studio on your laptop and clone the project

 ### Prerequisites
 Android Studio and a recent JDK